Micham3/mwatkins.github.io/index.md

 # Michaela Watkins

-PhD candidate at the University of Amsterdam.

-I am currently about to start my final year (!) at the University of Amsterdam, under the supervision of dr. Silke Hamann and Prof. Arjen Versloot
+PhD candidate at the University of Amsterdam, under the supervision of dr. Silke Hamann and Prof. Arjen Versloot

 ## Research Interests